 Located adjacent to the memorial fountain, which commemorates those that served in the Second World War, the tower remains the centre of ANZAC Day celebrations.7

-Story compiled by Joy Stephens, with additional information from Marlborough District Council Heritage plaques (revised 2012)
+Story compiled by Joy Stephens, with additional information from Marlborough District Council Heritage plaques (revised 2012 and updated 2021)

 Sources used in this story

 - Griffiths, K. (2012) The grand old man of Marlborough: The life and times of A.P.
 Seymour.
 New Plymouth, N.Z, [Tucker Media] 2012, p 588

 Blenheim.
 War Memorial and Clock Tower.
 Retrieved from Heritage New Zealand July 2021: